zavolanlab/zarp/README.md

  After running the ZARP workflow, you will find several output files in the specified output directory.
 The output directory is defined in the `config.yaml` file and it is normally called `results`.
 Here are some of the key output files:

+ - **Quality control**: ZARP generates comprehensive quality control reports that provide insights into the quality and composition of the sequencing experiments.
+These reports include metrics such as read quality, alignment statistics, and gene expression summaries.

+ - **Quantification files**: These files contain the gene and transcript level expression values for each sample.
+They provide information about the abundance of each gene / transcript in the RNA-seq data.

 - **Alignment files**: These files contain the aligned reads for each sample in BAM format.
 They provide information about the mapping of the reads to the reference genome.

-- **Quantification files**: These files contain the gene and transcript level expression values for each sample.
-They provide information about the abundance of each gene / transcript in the RNA-seq data.

-- **Quality control reports**: ZARP generates comprehensive quality control reports that provide insights into the quality and composition of the sequencing experiments.
-These reports include metrics such as read quality, alignment statistics, and gene expression summaries.

-- **Visualization files**: ZARP also generates visualizations to help you interpret the results.
-These visualizations include plots, statistics and interactive browser-based reports.

 After a run you will find the following structure within the `results` directory: